oliiviak/Data_Science_Capstone_Project/03_Deployment/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-Other than making some adjustments to the folder 'path' location, the app can be run as is.
+Other than making some adjustments to the folder 'path' location, the app can be run as is. <br />
 (There is no need to go through the model training process as all the necessary files are included in the folder.)